SAP/cloud-sdk-ios-fiori/README.md

 ***

 This project is the SwiftUI implementation of the SAP Fiori for iOS Design Language, and is meant to augment and in some cases replace the UIKit-based implementation contained in the SAPFiori framework of the [SAP Cloud Platform SDK for iOS](https://developers.sap.com/topics/cloud-platform-sdk-for-ios.html).

-> This project is in development, and should not yet be used productively.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/4176826/85931303-3ac81980-b878-11ea-8e7f-9b10ed380f2d.gif" alt="alt text" width="300" height="500" align="center">